yuki-yano/gemini-grounding-mcp/README.md

 The `google_search` tool returns:
 - Main content with inline citations (e.g., [1], [2])
 - List of sources with titles and URLs
+- Enhanced citation information including:
+  - Context where each citation was used
+  - Confidence scores for each source (0-1 scale)
+  - Relevant excerpts from the sources
 - Proper formatting for easy reading

 Example output: